Updated 20 October 2021

 These let you route your browsing activities through virtual private networks or remote proxies located in different jurisdictions.
-Do not access your email, financial or other personal sites through them, unless they have sufficient security in place, nor should you use any untrusted proxy with handling your personal business (ie. those that require login credentials or financial information).
-Multi-hop / cascading VPN providers like PERFECT PRIVACY provide some advantages over other services.
+Don’t access your email, financial or other personal sites through them, unless they have sufficient security in place, nor should you use any untrusted proxy with handling your personal business (ie. those that require login credentials or financial information).
 Ensure that whichever browser you use, you’re familiar with its Incognito or Private Browsing Mode and that it’s configured to clear its cache automatically when it’s closed.

-Further information and reviews are contained in these excellent articles:
+Further information and reviews are contained in these excellent resources:

-After emptying your computer’s Recycle Bin, you may use some useful MS Windows commands, eg. CIPHER ensures that no deleted file in a directory can be recovered.
+After emptying your computer’s Recycle Bin, you may use some useful MS Windows commands, eg. CIPHER ensures that no deleted files in a directory can be recovered.

 Other useful software: